Causal Discovery from Temporal Data: An Overview and New Perspectives: Introduction

-Next, we first introduce the background and preliminary of the casual discovery problem in Section \ref{sec:prem}.
-The recent progress of causal discovery in MTS and event sequences are specified in Section \ref{sec:mts} and Section~\ref{sec:event} respectively.
+Next, we first introduce the background and preliminary of the causal discovery problem in Section \ref{sec:prem}.
+The recent progress of causal discovery from MTS and event sequences are specified in Section \ref{sec:mts} and Section~\ref{sec:event} respectively.
 After that, we provide an overview of the applications of temporal data causal discovery in Section \ref{sec:app} and summarize the available resources in Section \ref{sec:res}.
 At last, we discuss the limitations and new perspectives of recent temporal data causal discovery methods in Section \ref{sec:discuss}.
+The whole framework of this survey is shown in Figure~\ref{fig:frame}.

 {\arabic{footnote}}